benrayfield/wikibinator104/README.md

 There is no built in double or string math.
-Everything has to be derived from the universal function called on itself in various combos, such as emulating the bits of IEEE754 double multiply math and utf8/unicode, then optimizing it in an Evaler.java (to use double hardware ops or LWJGL OpenCL GPU (in lazycl)) which is where compiled functions of (long maxSpend, function func, function param)->function go.
+Everything has to be derived from the universal function called on itself in various combos, such as emulating the bits of IEEE754 double multiply math and utf8/unicode, then optimizing it in an Evaler.java (to use double hardware ops or LWJGL OpenCL GPU (in lazycl)) which is where compiled functions of (long maxSpend, function func, function param)->longRemaining_and_function go.

 (ax  115.3 (*[λ "add 3 doubles" {...func body...} ,,λ] 5 10) 100.3) //means ret<-(func param) is true.